 Skip to content

-Haldiram's Nut Cracker: Calories, Nutrition and Health Benefits
+Haldiram's Nut Cracker: Calories, Nutrition and Health Facts

-Haldiram's Nut Cracker snack in bowl with peanuts - 150 calories per serving
+Haldiram's Nut Cracker spiced peanuts on rustic wooden table - 634 calories per 100g

 Quick Nutrition Facts